exbotanical/zito.fyi/content/ucontext-and-coroutines.md

 Next, we have `setcontext`.
 This will cause the program to resume execution right after the `getcontext` call.
 We'll therefore infinitely loop between the two calls.

 Quite illustrative here is the `x` and `y` variables.
 The value of `x` continues to increase while `y` forever remains 1.
 This happens because `setcontext` restores the registers and stack to that of the last `getcontext` call, including the program counter (hence resuming execution back at the most recent `getcontext` call).
+So when we jump back to the `getcontext` line in the execution flow, `y` - which is allocated on the stack - no longer exists.
+We're constantly re-declaring it and pushing it onto the stack.

 Next, we have `makecontext` and `swapcontext`, which will be fundamental in cloudwu's coroutines implementation.